 Quebec to allow youth 12 to 17 years old to book vaccine appointments on May 25

-MONTREAL -- Quebec announced that it will open the mass vaccination camapaign to youth between the ages of 12 and 17 years old starting next week.
+Quebec announced that it will open the mass vaccination camapaign to youth between the ages of 12 and 17 starting next week.

 Using a hybrid approach, students will be able to book their own appointments, get their shots with families at drive-thru vaccination centres, or get vaccinated with fellow students from their schools.